domRiddle/ASF/Compilation.md

 ## .NET Core SDK

 Regardless of platform, you need full .NET Core SDK in order to compile ASF.
 Installation instructions can be found on **[.NET Core installation page](https://www.microsoft.com/net/core/preview)**.
 You need to install appropriate .NET Core SDK version for your OS.
 After successful installation, `dotnet` command should be working and operative.
 You can verify if it works with `dotnet --info`.
-Ensure that your .NET Core SDK matches ASF **[runtime requirements](https://github.com/JustArchi/ArchiSteamFarm/wiki/Compatibility#runtime-requirements)**.
+Also ensure that your .NET Core SDK matches ASF **[runtime requirements](https://github.com/JustArchi/ArchiSteamFarm/wiki/Compatibility#runtime-requirements)**.

 ```
 C:\Users\Archi>dotnet --info